br-wa/viral-evo-public/README.md

 #### Phase diagrams:

 Run <code>python3 phase.py</code> with the appropriate parameters.
 Note that <b>as written,  you must have a virus called "control" and one called "variable" (with specified sicklength, appearance, howmany parameters)</b>.
 Furthermore, <b>many features, including simulation length and the fact that there are only two viruses</code> are hard-coded.
 Edit the file at your own risk</b>.

+Similarly <code>phasemult.py</code> adapts <code>phase.py</code> to run with more than two viruses.
+However, its visualizations are not as useful due to them still being two-colored.

 # Data formats